Skip to main content

 Some operators establish relationships with neighboring state affiliates:

-• Missouri Association of Recovery Residences: May offer training resources
+• Missouri Coalition of Recovery Support Providers (MCRSP): May offer training resources

-• Tennessee Recovery Housing Association (TROHN): Regional training opportunities
+• Tennessee Alliance of Recovery Residences (TN-ARR): Regional training opportunities

 • Oklahoma affiliates: Potential for cross-state networking